Mortgage protection when you’re buying a home

 Do you need life insurance if you have a mortgage?

 The type of life insurance that’s right for you depends on your particular needs.
-You can discover more about the different types of life insurance here .
+You can discover more about the different types of life insurance here.

-Mortgage protection life insurance for first-time buyers
+What are the benefits of mortgage protection life insurance for first-time home buyers?

 If you’re new to home-buying and busy getting to grips with deeds and disbursements, it’s natural not to have the long-term picture front of mind.
 But this is often when people first take out life insurance.